-- 1 Building Type refers to one of the Common Building Types defined in ASCE 41-17 Table 3-1. - 2 Buildings on hillside sites must not be considered Benchmark Buildings. - 3 For buildings in areas of Very Low Seismicity, the benchmark provisions are to be limited to the IBC, FEMA 310/ASCE 31, and FEMA 356/ASCE 41. - 4 Life Safety Structural Performance Level for the seismic hazard as defined by those provisions. - 5 Immediate Occupancy Structural Performance Level for the seismic hazard as defined by those provisions. - 6 Life Safety Structural Performance Level for BSE-1 seismic hazard as defined by those provisions. - 7 Immediate Occupancy Structural Performance Level for BSE-1 seismic hazard as defined by those provisions. - 8 The Tri-Services Criteria Benchmark Year provisions apply only to the structural aspects of the evaluation; older retrofits designed using Tri-Services Criteria need to be evaluated for compliance with the new standards.
-Nonstructural and foundation elements are required to have a minimum Tier 1 evaluation, in accordance with ASCE 41-17, except under the following circumstances: - a.
+- Building Type refers to one of the Common Building Types defined in ASCE 41-17 Table 3-1. - Buildings on hillside sites must not be considered Benchmark Buildings.

+For buildings in areas of Very Low Seismicity, the benchmark provisions are to be limited to the IBC, FEMA 310/ASCE 31, and FEMA 356/ASCE 41.

+Life Safety Structural Performance Level for the seismic hazard as defined by those provisions.

+Immediate Occupancy Structural Performance Level for the seismic hazard as defined by those provisions.

+Life Safety Structural Performance Level for BSE-1 seismic hazard as defined by those provisions.

+Immediate Occupancy Structural Performance Level for BSE-1 seismic hazard as defined by those provisions.

+The Tri-Services Criteria Benchmark Year provisions apply only to the structural aspects of the evaluation; older retrofits designed using Tri-Services Criteria need to be evaluated for compliance with the new standards.
+Nonstructural and foundation elements are required to have a minimum Tier 1 evaluation, in accordance with ASCE 41-17, except under the following circumstances:

+- a.
 The building was designed and constructed in accordance with TI 809-04 or later Tri-Services criteria; or, - b.
-The building was evaluated in accordance with TI 809-05 or later Tri-Services criteria, and the building evaluation and rehabilitation included structural, nonstructural, geotechnical, and foundation measures. - 9 Steel moment-resisting frames and eccentrically braced frames with links adjacent to columns must comply with the 1994 UBC Emergency Provisions, published September/October 1994, or subsequent requirements. - 10 Pre-engineered metal buildings designed in accordance with 1992 criteria using ASCE 7 loading may be considered as Benchmark Buildings for Life Safety Performance Objective, only if all other applicable restrictions are met.
-Pre-engineered metal buildings designed in accordance with 1998 criteria, including TI 809-30, Metal Building Systems, may be considered as Benchmark Buildings for both the Life Safety and Immediate Occupancy Performance Objectives, only if all other applicable restrictions are met. - 11 Cold-formed steel shear walls with wood structural panels only. - 12 Flat slab concrete moment frames must not be considered Benchmark Buildings.
+The building was evaluated in accordance with TI 809-05 or later Tri-Services criteria, and the building evaluation and rehabilitation included structural, nonstructural, geotechnical, and foundation measures.

+Steel moment-resisting frames and eccentrically braced frames with links adjacent to columns must comply with the 1994 UBC Emergency Provisions, published September/October 1994, or subsequent requirements.

+Pre-engineered metal buildings designed in accordance with 1992 criteria using ASCE 7 loading may be considered as Benchmark Buildings for Life Safety Performance Objective, only if all other applicable restrictions are met.
+Pre-engineered metal buildings designed in accordance with 1998 criteria, including TI 809-30, Metal Building Systems, may be considered as Benchmark Buildings for both the Life Safety and Immediate Occupancy Performance Objectives, only if all other applicable restrictions are met.
-LS Only buildings designed and constructed or evaluated in accordance with these documents and being evaluated to the Life-Safety Performance Level may be considered Benchmark Buildings.

-^{IO} Buildings designed and constructed or evaluated in accordance with these documents and being evaluated to the Immediate Occupancy Performance Level may be considered Benchmark Buildings.
+Cold-formed steel shear walls with wood structural panels only.

+Flat slab concrete moment frames must not be considered Benchmark Buildings.

+This benchmark year is based in the initial publication of TI 809-07, Design of Cold-Formed Load-Bearing Steel System and Masonry Veneer Steel Stud Walls, 1998.